 Homeless members of the community will receive the same level and quality of service provided to other members of the community.
-The fact that a victim or witness is homeless may require special considerations for a successful investigation and prosecution.
+The fact that a victim or witness is homeless can, however, require special considerations for a successful investigation and prosecution.
 Officers should consider the following when handling investigations involving homeless victims, witnesses or suspects:

 - (a) Document alternate contact information.
-This may include obtaining addresses and phone numbers of relatives and friends. - (b) Document places the homeless person may frequent. - (c) Provide homeless victims with victim/witness resources when appropriate.
+This may include obtaining addresses and phone numbers of relatives and friends. - (b) Document places the homeless person may frequent.